Archery for Beginners: How to Get Started

 Before we get off the topic of bows, here are some terms you’ll hear when you talk about bows.
 The parts below refer to both recurve bows and compound bows:

 • The Riser.
 This is the handle of the bow; it’s what you hold when you shoot.
-Risers get complicated, but here’s what you need to know right now: the riser features the arrow rest, which is where you place your arrows before drawing.
-Recurve bows usually have an elevated rest (which is basically just a platform that the arrow sits on—you can see one here), and compound bows usually have a containment rest (which you can see here).
+Risers get complicated, but here’s what you need to know right now.
+The riser features the arrow rest, which is where you place your arrows before drawing.
+Recurve bows usually have an elevated rest (which is basically just a platform that the arrow sits on—you can see one here).
+Compound bows usually have a containment rest (which you can see here).
 One of the most popular types of containment rests is called a “whisker biscuit.”

 • The Limbs.
-These are attached to the riser; they form the actual bow, with the top limb attached by the bow string to the bottom limb.
-You’ll often hear the term “takedown bow” when you’re talking about recurve bows—this is a bow where you can detach the old limbs, and replace them with newer, heavier limbs.
-Takedown bows are great for beginners, because you can put new limbs on the bow as you develop strength and accuracy.
+These are attached to the riser and they form the actual bow.
+The top limb attached by the bow string to the bottom limb.
+You’ll often hear the term “takedown bow” when you’re talking about recurve bows.
+This is a bow where you can detach the old limbs, and replace them with newer, heavier limbs.
+Takedown bows are great for beginners because you can put new limbs on the bow as you develop strength and accuracy.

 • The Bow String.
-This is the string that shoots your arrows; it connects the top limb of the bow to the bottom limb of the bow.
+This is the string that shoots your arrows.
+Tt connects the top limb of the bow to the bottom limb of the bow.

 • The Nock Point.
 This is the spot on the bow string where you place the end of the arrow.
 The nocking point needs to stay in the same place, so that you can aim and shoot consistently.